German rail operator affected by global cyber attack

 It said in a statement that train services were not disrupted but some electronic boards at stations announcing arrivals and departures had been affected.

-Pictures posted online by travelers showed red windows appearing on announcement boards with a message demanding a cash payment to restore access.
+Pictures posted online by travellers showed red windows appearing on announcement boards with a message demanding a cash payment to restore access.
 Deutsche Bahn said it was working to rectify the problem.

 German Interior Minister Thomas de Maiziere said government computer systems were not affected.